Maroth, Rajasthan

+Maroth is a village located in Nawa, Didwana Kuchaman district, in the state of Rajasthan, India.
+The area surrounding the village is named Gaurati, which means "The Land of Gaurs".

+Maroth is located approximately 11 km from both Nawa and the railway station of Kuchaman city.

 Location

 Maroth is located along State Highway Number 19, which links Jodhpur to Jaipur.
 Maroth has one bus stop which connects the village to Kuchaman City and a railway station near the village in which trains going to Jodhpur from Jaipur stop.